 Facilities, hardware or software tools, workers, contractors, etc.

 For a plan to be termed as successfully executed, there must be a way to measure its completion or success/failure.
 Success will generally be determined with KPIs (Key Performance Indicators).
 These criteria of measurement are also used in monitoring progress and defining milestones in a project.

 It is advisable to plan for setbacks during project execution.
 This plan is termed a contingency plan.
 Several scenarios for which one can create contingency plans are insufficient resources, unprecedented climate, bloat in the budget, and delays in the schedule.

 The steps involved in crafting this plan are uniform regardless of the project at hand.
 However, the plan’s creation will ordinarily involve plenty of research and preparation to capture the needed information accurately and adequately.

 Below is a step-by-step guide of this process that can be used to develop a professionally prepared plan:

 Step 1: Choose an implementation tool

 Choose a tool for creating the plan.
-There are different tools such as Excel and other platforms that can be used to create implementation plans.
+There are different tools such as Excel and other platforms that can be used to create these plans of implementation.
 Choose a tool that will best meet the project’s requirements and scope.

 Step 2: Scope assessment